When increased activity and hyperthyroidism are present then the condition is referred to as a toxic multinodular goiter or Plummer disease.

 - large size: the cut-off is often taken as 10 mm to warrant an FNA

 - presence of microcalcifications: almost always warrants an FNA

 Benign sonographic features

 See main article assessment of thyroid lesions for further details.

-- thyroid uptake and scan determines the activity of the gland
+- thyroid uptake scan determines the activity of the gland

-- goitre is on the differential for an anterior/superior mediastinal mass, and is associated with the cervicothoracic sign
+- goiter is in the differential for an anterior/superior mediastinal mass and is associated with the cervicothoracic sign

 - associated with deviation of the trachea

 - not a primary modality for diagnosis, but may be seen incidentally